Swipe or tap — right to keep, left to pass. Arrow keys work too.

 What the test measures

-Every prompt card has an “I’d Write This” toggle, and the feedback panel asks which marked prompt you’d write first.
+The prompts come one at a time as a deck — keep (swipe right) or pass (swipe left) on each, then pick which kept one you’d write first.
 The core metric is conversion — what share of generated prompts would this person genuinely write?
-(First session: 67%.)
 We also capture which kinds of prompts convert, whether anything we claimed about someone’s hometown is wrong (one invented fact kills trust), and what the timeline missed entirely.

 The content rules (learned from live testing, encoded in the engine)